We have your back

-Originally operating in Hawthorn, but now located both in Northcote and in Cranbourne North, Glenferrie Conveyancing Pty Ltd is a licensed conveyancer that holds the prescribed professional indemnity insurance, maintains a general trust account and is a leading subscriber to the PEXA electronic settlement system.
+Originally operating in Hawthorn, but now located in Northcote, Glenferrie Conveyancing Pty Ltd is a licensed conveyancer that holds the prescribed professional indemnity insurance, maintains a general trust account and is a leading subscriber to the PEXA electronic settlement system.
 We deliver a low cost, high quality and fully comprehensive conveyancing service, giving our clients an unmatched level of personal attention.

-- A paper Certificate of Title is not provided at settlement.
+- A paper Certificate of Title is not produced at settlement.
 Instead, an electronic Certificate of Title is used in its place, and this cannot be lost or mislaid.

 - Bank cheques costing up to $15 each are not used at settlement, all payments between the parties are made by EFT, and sellers have access to their sale proceeds within an hour of settlement, rather than having to wait several days for their deposited cheque to clear.